 What fundamentally differentiates ENOs from other types of providers is that they allow enterprises to own and control their IoT networks.
 They do this by allowing enterprises to use an instance of their own core network “as a service,” which includes both public and private cores and is deeply integrated with their connectivity management platform to provide maximum visibility.
 The enterprise using this, therefore, has complete control over their IoT applications directly.

 An ENO provides full visibility over connectivity to the enterprise, without the latter needing the in-house skillsets to run the networks themselves.
 The services are integrated into one platform – providing customized options for each use case.
 The ENO acts as a bridge between the SME and the mobile operators in different markets.

 One of the key problems that ENOs have had to address is the complexity of configuring and managing devices on different networks around the world.
 What makes the services offered by G+D and Pod Group unique is the integration of highly sophisticated eSIMs and the platform to manage these wherever they are in the world. eSIMs have unique security features, they have a full range of programmable profiles, and they are flexible, scalable, reliable, and 5G-ready.
 The combination of the eSIM management platform with an IoT suite of products is an unbeatable proposition.

-G+D and Pod Group offer ENO ONE, a unique package with access to over 600 providers in 185 countries, with options for public and private profile networks, native in-country profiles, and customized app profiles.
-ENO ONE offers everything an SME with global ambitions might need, all in one place.
+G+D and Pod Group offer a unique package with access to over 600 providers in 185 countries, with options for public and private profile networks, native in-country profiles, and customized app profiles.
+Together they offer everything an SME with global ambitions might need, all in one place.

 Share this article